 Elimination period

-Long-term disability insurance policies typically include a waiting period, known as the elimination period, before you may be eligible for benefits.
-The elimination period is most commonly about 90 days but will vary depending on the specific policy.
+Long-term disability insurance policies typically include a waiting period known as the elimination period, before you may be eligible for benefits.
+The elimination period is most commonly about 90 days, but it will vary depending on the specific policy.
 You must remain continuously disabled during the elimination period to be eligible for benefits.

 Read more: Short-Term vs. Long-Term Disability: What’s the Difference?